Boston Camera Club: Guest exhibitors

 From the late 19th to at least the mid-20th century the Boston Camera Club had exhibitions by prominent outside photographers.
 In 1896 it showed work by Alfred Stieglitz.
 In 1899 it had shows by major figures Frances Benjamin Johnston and Clarence White, the latter organized and hung by Fred Holland Day.
-In 1900 it showed 150 photos by Gertrude Käsebier, an associate of Fred Holland Day's.
+In 1900 it showed 150 photos by Gertrude Käsebier.
 Photo-Era called it "undoubtedly the finest collection of photographs ever seen" in Boston.
-Also in this era, the club exhibited the work of early English pioneer photographer Henry Peach Robinson, and German photographer Rudolph Dührkoop.
-There were other exhibitions by lesser-known photographers.
-In 1907 there was an exhibition by Frederick Haven Pratt of Worcester, Mass., a physiologist, educator, friend of Day's and, like the Boston club's Sarah Choate Sears, a Member of the Photo-Secession.
+The same year, Boston professional photographer Frank W. Birchall showed some photos at the club.
+Also in this era, the club exhibited the work of early English pioneer photographer Henry Peach Robinson, German photographer Rudolph Dührkoop, and lesser-known photographers.
+In 1907 there was an exhibition by physiologist and educator Frederick Haven Pratt, a friend of Fred Holland Day and Member of the Photo-Secession.

 From the late 19th to early 20th century U.S. camera clubs mounted exhibitions of each other's work.
-In 1908 the Boston club showed the work of two organizations in Buffalo, New York, and by the Capitol (Washington, D.C.) and Portland (Maine) Camera Clubs; and in 1909 by the Philadelphia Photographic Society.

-In 1940 the Boston Camera Club exhibited the work of Edward Weston, and in 1950 Paul Gittings, Sr. In 1953 it exhibited the 1840s work of Scottish pioneers David Octavius Hill and Robert Adamson (Hill and Adamson).
+In 1908 the Boston club showed the work of two organizations in Buffalo, New York, and by the Capitol (Washington, D.C.) and Portland (Maine) Camera Clubs; and in 1909 the Philadelphia Photographic Society.
+In 1940 it exhibited the work of Edward Weston, and in 1950 Paul Gittings, Sr. During the Boston Symphony Orchestra's 1950–1951 season it had an exhibition in Boston's Symphony Hall.
+In 1953 the club exhibited the 1840s work of Scottish pioneers David Octavius Hill and Robert Adamson (Hill and Adamson).

-20th & 21st centuries

-After the Boston Camera Club's revival in 1931 it moved temporarily to 330 Newbury Street, Boston.
-Whether this space had an exhibition room is unknown.
-The club's permanent facility at 351A Newbury Street, purchased in 1934, had a large gallery.
-Public exhibitions of outsiders' work in this period was mentioned; member shows have not been identified.

-Since 1980 when the club relocated to Brookline, Mass., it has had no gallery space, all member shows being held at venues in the Boston area.
-In the 1990s it exhibited at Boston City Hall, Griffin Museum of Photography, Hynes Convention Center, and elsewhere.
-In 2021 the club mounted its first known outdoor exhibition, an ambitious project showing the work of 88 members on a 250-foot banner in Boston's Seaport district.